World Cup winner Fabio Grosso hired to coach Swiss club Sion - WHIZ News

 Sion has a reputation for firing coaches, and often makes multiple changes each season.

-Another 2006 World Cup winner, Gennaro Gattuso, started his coaching career at Sion in 2013 with a thee-month spell in charge while still a player.
+Another 2006 World Cup winner, Gennaro Gattuso, started his coaching career at Sion in 2013 with a three-month spell in charge while still a player.

 The team had four different coaches last season and finished eighth in the 10-team Swiss league, one point clear of the relegation playoff.